 Solo

-2020 'And almost I am back again' at Lismore Castle Arts St Carthage Hall, Lismore, Co Waterford
+2020 ‘And almost I am back again’ at Lismore Castle Arts St Carthage hall, Lismore, Waterford (Nov-Dec) Online Exhibition (due to covid) with essay by Ciara Healy- Musson

-2015 'Oh Mama' at Street Kabinett, window street gallery at Linnen Berlin, Prenzlauer Berg, Berlin, Germany
+2015 ‘Oh Mama’ Painting selected for Street Kabinett, street window gallery at Linnen Berlin, Prenzlauer Berg, Berlin, Germany (July)

 Joint